 There are three types of hospitals in Greece: large hospitals with all the proper equipment, small hospitals in the country towns and some islands and medical centers for even smaller or remote areas.
 If a patient needs special care on an island where there is no hospital, then he is transfered by helicopter to the nearest hospital.
 There are, of course, private doctors in Greece who offer high-quality services and speak excellent English, so it is very easy to communicate.
 Private doctors usually work only in the afternoon.
 Prices are not standard but they usually vary at about 40-50 euros.

 Every hospital has an emergency room and by turns, some hospitals stay open all night.
 Regularly you have to make an appointment to visit the hospital in the morning, but the date of the appointment may be after a few days, so better go directly to the emergency room.
 The hospital emergency phone line in Greece is 166.

 Pharmacies in Greece work in business hours closed on weekends.
 You can distinguish them because they have a Green Cross outside.
 By turns, there are pharmacies open 24 hours in every neighborhood.
 For the hours parmacies are closed, there is a schedule with the open ones on the window of each pharmacy, but it is only in Greek, so ask for the help of a local to show you the directions.

 Prescribed medicine and glasses

-Always have your prescribed medicine and glasses with you, when you travel in Greece, and something for the mosquito bite.
-Also a mosquito repellant would be of great help.
+Always have your prescribed medicine and glasses with you, when you travel to Greece, and something for the mosquito bite.
+Also, a mosquito repellant would be of great help.

 Why choosing Greece for your holidays?